Lee leads Vanderbilt to win over Tennessee State

-Lee — a sophomore — hit 8 of 9 shots from the floor and 7 of 9 from the foul line.
-Lee has taken over point guard for freshman Darius Garland, who suffered a season-ending knee injury in the fifth game against Kent State.
+Lee moved from shooting guard to point after freshman Darius Garland suffered a season-ending knee injury in the fifth game against Kent State.
 Garland is projected as a lottery pick in the NBA Draft.

+“I guess just knowing when to attack, when to pass, get your teammates involved, just pace — I mean, there’s a lot of things that go into running the team,” said the soft-spoken Lee.

 Most Read Sports Stories